kshedden/case_studies/methods/glm.md

 related.
 Most GEE
 software arranges the data into _clusters_ (also called _groups_ or _blocks_).
-Two observations in different groups are always independent, but two observations in the same group may be dependent.
+Two observations in different clusters are always independent, but two observations in the same cluster may be dependent.
 The working correlation structure is an attempt to specify how these dependencies are structured.
 Formally, $R_i(\alpha)$ is the $n_i\times n_i$ working correlation matrix for cluster $i$, where $n_i$ is the number of observations